top of page

 Arizona Neuropsychological Services

-We are a private practice located in Chandler, Arizona.
-We solely provide neuropsychological assessment to individuals aged 16 and up with a wide variety of known or suspected neurological conditions.
+We are a small private practice that solely provides neuropsychological assessment for adults, with an emphasis on geriatrics.
+We see patients with a wide variety of neurological and psychiatric conditions.
+Dr. Morrone-Strupinsky has an open-door policy for residents to ask questions or discuss topics as needed.
+Dr. Morrone-Strupinsky is board certified in clinical neuropsychology, so she can provide support and guidance towards board certification.
 Dr. Morrone-Strupinsky has an open-door policy for residents to reach out to her throughout the day as needed.
 We meet as a team weekly to discuss topics related to neuropsychology.
 Dr. Morrone-Strupinsky is board certified in Clinical Neuropsychology and is eager to have residents achieve board certification, so she enjoys having residents participate in fact-finding exercises.
-The typical work day is Monday through Friday from 8 a.m. to 5 p.m.
+The typical workday is Monday through Friday from 8 a.m. to 5 p.m.
 Residents are not expected to work on weekends, but are encouraged to work efficiently during the week.
 I have had residents working with me through the consortium for over a decade, and it has been very rewarding to help them emerge from the student role to become licensed psychologists.
 Supervising residents helps keep my perspective fresh and makes me a better psychologist.
 I really value the collegial relationships that continue post-residency.
+The resident will spend 100% of his/her time in neuropsychological assessment activities (in addition to individual and group supervision and didactics).
+These activities include interviewing patients with the supervisor, administering and scoring neuropsychological tests, writing report drafts, and participating in feedback sessions.

 Arizona Nueropsychological Services.jpg